zbreit/AttendanceUC/README.md

 # AttendanceUC
 Welcome to AttendanceUC, a barcode attendance system for HackUC II using AirTable, PyBarcode, and Python3.
 Though we designed it specifically for our event, it is generally applicable to any event.

-# How to Use AttendanceUC
+# How to Use the Barcode Generator
-Here are some general steps for setting up AttendanceUC for your event.
+Here are some general steps for setting up the Barcode Generator for your event.

-## Setting up your AirTable
+## Setting up your API Keys
-Go to this [page](https://airtable.com/account) on AirTable to generate an API key.
+Go to this [page](https://airtable.com/account) on AirTable and this [page](https://dev.filestack.com/apps/) on Filestack to generate your API keys.

 ## Installing Dependencies
-Here are the packages you need to install to set up:
+Here are the python packages you need to install to set up:
 ```
-$ pip3 install PyBarcode Pillow
+$ pip3 install PyBarcode Pillow requests
 ```

 ## Setting Up your Environment